galaxyproject/training-material/topics/imaging/tutorials/astronomy-source-extractor/tutorial.md

 time_estimation: 1H
 key_points:
 - Source Extractor is a well known astronomy library to detect luminous sources from sky images.
-- This tutorial exemplifies how an astronomy software tool can be applied to data from several different domains.
+- This tutorial shows how to analyse image data for object detection and showcases how an astronomy software tool can be applied to data from several different domains.
 requirements:
   -
     type: "internal"